 “We think that it’s going to make Concordia unique,” says communication studies professor Dr. Don Rice, “so if we really believe in the liberal arts, then we believe that those are transferrable skills.”

-Not only does PEAK help prepare students for a career after college, it provides valuable life experience, encouraging students to step outside their comfort zone, take chances and explore interests they may not know they have.
+Not only does PEAK help prepare students for a career after college, but it also provides valuable life experience, encouraging students to step outside their comfort zone, take chances and explore interests they may not know they have.

 “I don’t think anyone wants it to just look like on-the-job training,” Rice says.
 “I think it’s far beyond that.”